-We also find tantalizing evidence of ancient landscape geometries in France, Germany and England.
-In the Languedoc region of southern France, for example, preliminary research has revealed a complex arrangement of pentagons, pentacles, circles, hexagons and grid lines laid out over some forty square miles of territory.
-Situated around a natural yet mysteriously a mathematically perfect pentagram of five mountain peaks, ancient builders erected a vast landscape temple whose component parts were precisely positioned according to the arcane knowledge of sacred geometry.
+We also find compelling evidence of ancient landscape geometries in France, Germany, and England.
+In the Languedoc region of southern France, for example, preliminary research revealed a complex arrangement of pentagons, pentacles, circles, hexagons, and grid lines laid out over forty square miles of territory.
+Situated around a natural yet mysteriously mathematically perfect pentagram of five mountain peaks, ancient builders erected a vast landscape temple whose parts were precisely positioned according to the arcane knowledge of sacred geometry.
 (10)

-In both England and Germany researchers have found extensive evidence of another form of sacred geography, this being the linear arrangements of ancient sacred sites over long distances.
-The English lines, more so than the German, are particularly well known.
-The British antiquarian Alfred Watkins with the publication of The Old Straight Track in 1925 first brought them to modern attention.
-For many years Watkins had trekked across the English countryside visiting and photographing prehistoric sites such as mounds, standing stones and rock cairns.
-His habit was to mark on detailed topographic maps the locations of the sites he had visited.
-Gazing at his maps one day in 1921 he noticed that many of the sites were situated on alignments that stretched for miles across the countryside.
+Researchers in England and Germany have found extensive evidence of another form of sacred geography, the linear arrangements of ancient holy sites over long distances.
+The English lines, more so than the German, are mainly well known.
+With the publication of The Old Straight Track in 1925, the British antiquarian Alfred Watkins first brought them to modern attention.
+For many years, Watkins had trekked across the English countryside, visiting and photographing prehistoric sites such as mounds, standing stones, and rock cairns.
+His habit was to mark the locations of the sites he had visited on detailed topographic maps.
+Gazing at his maps one day in 1921, he noticed that many sites were situated on alignments stretching for miles across the countryside.
 Calling these alignments ley lines, Watkins conjectured that he had found the remnants of a vast system of traders' tracks constructed in Neolithic times.
-Archaeological dating has since confirmed the Neolithic origin of these lines but has disproved the notion that the lines were used for transportation purposes because the lines run arrow-straight across the land, making them impractical for transportation uses.
+Archaeological dating has since confirmed the Neolithic origin of these lines.
+Still, it has disproved the notion that the lines were used for transportation because they ran arrows straight across the land, making them impractical for transportation.

-Since Watkin's initial research many other landscape lines have been found in Britain linking both ancient sacred sites and pre-Reformation churches, which were themselves very often situated at places of known pre-Christian sanctity.
+Since Watkin's initial research, many other landscape lines have been found in Britain linking ancient sacred sites and pre-Reformation churches, which were often situated at places of known pre-Christian sanctity.
 The purpose and extent of the lines remains a mystery.
-In his later years Watkins stopped using the term ley lines, preferring instead to call the landscape markings simply straight tracks.
-The term ley line has stuck, however, and has come to mean something quite different than what Watkins originally conceived.
-As the so-called new-age movement incorrectly uses the term, ley lines are said to be paths of energy running across the surface of the earth.
+In his later years, Watkins stopped using the term ley lines, preferring to call the landscape markings straight tracks.
+The term ley line has stuck, however, and has come to mean something entirely different than what Watkins conceived initially.
+As the so-called new-age movement incorrectly uses the term, ley lines are said to be paths of energy running across the earth's surface.
 Watkins, however, never described ley lines in this way.
-Yet even though Watkins himself did not speak of ley lines as being energy lines there actually is some sort of energy or force flowing along the lines.
-Dowsers and other people with particularly keen sensitivities to earth energies have noted this throughout the British Isles as well as at many other places around the world.
+Yet even though Watkins did not speak of ley lines as energy lines, there is some energy or force flowing along the lines.
+Dowsers and other people with particularly keen sensitivities to earth energies have noted this throughout the British Isles and at many other places worldwide.

 Mystified as to the origin and purpose of the Chaco lines, mainstream archaeology interprets them as ancient traders' tracks.
 This explanation is untenable.
-The lines do not follow the natural contours of the terrain but rather run straight across the land, often going up the face of vertical cliffs, making them completely unsuitable for transportation of either people or supplies.
-Furthermore, terrain-specific roads and tracks dating from the same periods as the straight lines have been found nearby, thus undermining the explanation that the Chacoan straight lines were used for transportation purposes.
+The lines do not follow the terrain's natural contours but rather run straight across the land, often going up the face of vertical cliffs, making them entirely unsuitable for transporting people or supplies.
+Furthermore, terrain-specific roads and tracks dating from the same periods as the straight lines have been found nearby, thus undermining the explanation that the Chacoan straight lines were used for transportation.